A Letter from Bishop Chris (February 2025)

 Dear brothers and sisters,

-To a church in the midst of trials, the Apostle Peter wrote, “Praise be to the God and Father of our Lord Jesus Christ!
+To a church amid trials, the Apostle Peter wrote, “Praise be to the God and Father of our Lord Jesus Christ!
 In his great mercy he has given us new birth into a living hope through the resurrection of Jesus Christ from the dead, and into an inheritance that can never perish, spoil or fade… In all this you greatly rejoice, though now for a little while you may have had to suffer grief in all kinds of trials.
 These have come so that the proven genuineness of your faith—of greater worth than gold, which perishes even though refined by fire—may result in praise, glory and honor when Jesus Christ is revealed.”
 (1 Peter 1:3, 6-7).

 With love for you in Christ,